MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 Windows Server Containers can be managed/interacted with through a RDP session.
 Exiting the container RDP session without logoff may prevent the container from shutting down.

 ** Work Around: **
-Exit the RDP session by typing "logoff" instead of "exit" or closing the RDP window before shutting the container down.
+Exit the RDP session by typing "logoff" (instead of "exit" or closing just the RDP window) before shutting the container down.

 ### Windows Optional Features that do install